philzook58/philzook58.github.io/_posts/2021-04-06-staging-patterns.md

 ## Bits and Bobbles

 - Code in progress here <https://github.com/philzook58/EGraphs.jl/blob/proof/src/matcher.jl>
+- It _would_ be kind of fun to do this in MetaOcaml itself.
+I love the typed staged metaprogramming.
-- how much staging do Symbolics and MatchCore do?
+- How much staging do Symbolics and MatchCore do?
 I don't think they use generative metaprogramming style.
 - Let's get proof output workin'!
 Next time.
 - We can optimize our insns either during the insn generation process or afterward before converting them into the matcher code.
 We want ot push `CheckClassEq` as soon and as eagerly as possible to get early pruning.
 - Egg version <https://github.com/egraphs-good/egg/blob/main/src/machine.rs>